arcSurfer73878/Public-Backend-NC-News/README.md

 ## Northcoders News API

 This is an API which will be displaying content from a MongoDB database.
+Users will be able to retrieve some articles, add some, comment and upvote the best ones.

 ### Getting Started